-During the first 10 days after the start of each semester, a student may withdraw from a course without financial penalty.
-To add/drop a course, the student must fill out an add/drop form.
-The form must be filled out and submitted to the academic office to officially drop from the course.
+During the first 10 days after the start of each semester, a student may drop a course without financial penalty.
+After the 10 days, a student may withdraw from a course by completing a Withdrawal Request form.
+The form must be filled out and submitted to the academic office to officially withdraw from the course.
 Courses are not automatically dropped.
-The student is responsible for making sure that the drop was registered with the Academic Office.
-If the student fails to follow the appropriate steps to drop or add a course, he or she will still be responsible for paying the full tuition and will be issued a letter grade for the course.
-Last day to drop a course is two weeks before the last day of the semester.
+The student is responsible for making sure that the withdrawal was registered with the Academic Office.
+If the student fails to follow the appropriate steps to withdraw from a course, he or she will still be responsible for paying the full tuition and will be issued a letter grade for the course or a "WF" if the student has exceeded the minimum absences allowed.
+Last day to withdraw a course is two weeks before the last day of the semester.
 The student who drops a course will receive a "W" on his or her transcript.
 However, the student will be responsible for any fees or loss of scholarship.